rassaire/dmo-gpm-tutorial/tutorial0.md

 To run the code in the tutorials, once you have set up [Using Scalismo](https://scalismo.org/docs/):
 There are two ways to run the code.
 Either you configure it from a built.sbt file, or you clone it from github.
-- add this to your build.sbt file:
+- First option: add this to your build.sbt file

 ```Scala
 resolvers ++= Seq(